 • Main fuse and isolator switch

-• Consumer unit (fuse box)
+• Consumer unit (fuse board)

 • Lighting circuits

-• Socket circuits
+• Socket outlet circuits

 • Earthing and bonding systems